 In a control system, there may be some energy storing elements attached to it.
 Energy storing elements are generally inductors and capacitors in case of an electrical system.
 Due to the presence of these energy storing elements, if the energy state of the system is disturbed, it will take a certain time to change from one energy state to another.
 The exact time taken by the system for changing one energy state to another is known as transient time and the value and pattern voltages and currents during this period are known as the transient response.

 A transient response is normally associated with an oscillation, which may be sustained or decaying in nature.
 The exact nature of the system depends upon the parameters of the system.
 Any system can be represented with a linear differential equation.
 The solution of this linear differential equation gives the response of the system.
-The representation of a control system by linear differential equation of functions of time and its solution is collectively called time domain analysis of control system.
+The representation of a control system by a linear differential equation of functions of time and its solution is collectively called time domain analysis of the control system.

 Let us take an independent voltage source or a battery which is connected across a voltmeter via a switch, s.
 It is clear from the figure below, whenever the switch s is open, the voltage appears between the voltmeter terminals is zero.
 If the voltage between the voltmeter terminals is represented as v (t), the situation can be mathematically represented as

 Combining the above two equations we get